Manuscripts must be submitted to the journal in electronic version only via the online submission system at

 - And appendices (if any).

 Use a 12-point font (Times Roman preferred), including the references, table headings and figure captions, double-spaced and with 25 mm margins on all sides of A4 size paper throughout the manuscript.
 Use 25 mm margins on all sides.
 The text should be in single-column format.
 In particular, do not use to hyphenate words.
 The names of genera and species should be given in italics and, when first mentioned in the text, should be followed by the authority.
 Authors should consult a recent issue of the journal for style if possible.

 The title page should be included;

 - Concise and informative title.
 Avoid abbreviations and formulae

 - The first name(s) and surname(s) of the author(s) (The corresponding author should be identified with an asterisk and footnote.
 All other footnotes (Author(s) affiliation address(es)) should be identified with superscript numbers)

 - Author(s) affiliation address(es) (followed by institution, faculty/school, department, city with postcode, and country) of the each author(s))

 - The e-mail address, phone number, fax number of the corresponding author

-- Abstract (should not exceed 500 words.
+- Abstract (should be between 150 and 500 words.
 References and abbreviations should be avoided)

 - Keywords (provide a maximum of 6 keywords)

-- Articles must be structured in the conventional format such as Introduction, Material and Methods, Results, Discussion, Conclusion, Acknowledgments, Conflict of Interest, and References.
+- Articles must be structured in the conventional format such as Introduction, Material and Methods, Results, Discussion, Conclusion, Acknowledgements, Compliance with Ethical Standards (Authors’ Contributions, Conflict of Interest, Statements on Welfare of Animals / Human Rights) and References.

 - Each page must be numbered, and lines must be consecutively numbered from the start to the end of the manuscript.

 - Do not justify the right-hand margin.

 - The first line of each paragraph must be indented.
 Do not put a blank line between paragraphs.

 - The first mention in the text of any taxon must be followed by its authority including the year.